pydot/pydot/README.md

 How to enable logging
 ---------------------

-`pydot` uses Python's standard `logging` module and registers the following loggers:
+`pydot` uses Python's standard `logging` module.

-- `pydot`: Parent logger.
-Emits a few messages during startup.
-- `pydot.dot_parser`: Messages related to the parsing of DOT strings.
-- `pydot.core`: All other messages.

-Being a library, `pydot` does not add any handlers to its loggers, nor does it touch the root logger.
-The loggers are created with the default level `NOTSET`.
-Their implied parent logger `pydot` can be used to control their levels.

 To see the logs, assuming logging has not been configured already:

     >>> import logging
     >>> logging.basicConfig(level=logging.DEBUG)